jkeuskamp/Biont_server_setup/README.md

 ##installing packages

-To increase reproducability of analysis we will use [Docker](https://www.docker.com/) with [Rocker images](https://www.rocker-project.org/images/) of Rstudio with tidyverse (Rocker/tidyverse) and Shiny with tidyverse installed.
+To increase reproducability of analysis we will use [Docker](https://www.docker.com/) with [Rocker images](https://www.rocker-project.org/images/) of Rstudio with tidyverse (Rocker/tidyverse) and Shiny (Rocker/shiny) installed.
 This will guaruantee consistency between different installations of R/Rstudio/Shiny and associated packages.

 # Install Docker and Docker Compose
   ```bash